 Coricancha Inca Ruins

-Coricancha is a Quechua word meaning 'Golden Courtyard', but the Inca stonework is all that remains of the ancient Temple of the Sun, which was once the most important temple in the Inca Empire, dedicated primarily to Inti, the Sun God.
+The sacred complex of Coricancha was considered the centre of the Inca world.
+Its name means something like 'Golden Enclosure', though Inca stonework is all that remains of the ancient Temple of the Sun.
 The walls and floors were once covered in sheets of solid gold, and the courtyard was filled with golden statues.
 Spanish reports tell of opulence that was 'fabulous beyond belief'.
-The Church of Santo Domingo was built on the site, using the ruined foundations of the temple that was flattened by the gold-hungry Spanish in the 17th century, and is a fine example of where Inca stonework has been incorporated into the structure of a colonial building.
-Major earthquakes have severely damaged the church, but the Inca stone walls, built out of huge, tightly-interlocking blocks of stone, still stand as a testimony to their superb architectural skills and sophisticated stone masonry.
-Nearby is an underground archaeological site museum containing a number of interesting pieces, including mummies, textiles and sacred idols.
-The site is best explored with a guide, as a good tour brings the place to life, whereas it is difficult to understand the significance of the remains without some background.
+Spanish colonists constructed the Church of Santa Domingo on the site, destroying the temple and using its foundations for the cathedral.
+Major earthquakes have severely damaged the church, though the Inca stone walls still stand, and are a testament to their superb architectural skills and sophisticated stone masonry.
+Visitors will find an underground archaeological site museum nearby.
+It contains a number of interesting pieces, including mummies, textiles and sacred idols.
+Tourists will have the best experience if they explore the site with a guide, as good tours provide context and bring the place to life.